-(6) "Operator" means a person, group, corporation, partnership, governing body, association, or other public or private organization legally responsible for the overall operation of a temporary mass gathering.
+(7) "Operator" means a person who represents a group, corporation, partnership, governing body, association, or other public or private organization legally responsible for obtaining the necessary permits for the overall operation of a temporary mass gathering.

 (a) has legal title to any premises, with or without accompanying actual possession thereof or;